Chief Executive Officer

 Prior to joining Union Pacific, Turner was vice president, Public Affairs of Champion International Corporation.
 He is a graduate of Northfield Mt.
 Hermon School and holds a bachelor’s degree in economics from Hiram College.

 Mary S. Jones was named Vice President and Treasurer of Union Pacific Corporation in March 1999.
-In her position, Jones is responsible for corporate finance, investor relations, banking and cash management, and oversight of the company’s benefit plan investments.
+In her position, Jones is responsible for corporate finance, investor relations, insurance, banking and cash management, and oversight of the company’s benefit plan investments.

 Jones joined Union Pacific in 1980 and has held a variety of financial positions during her tenure, including vice president - Investor Relations, the position she held before her promotion to vice president and treasurer.

 Jones began her career with Doubleday & Co. in New York and holds a master's degree in Finance and Marketing from Columbia University, and a bachelor's degree from Carleton College.

 In addition to her work at Union Pacific, Jones is a trustee for the National Railroad Retirement Investment Trust and a member of the board of directors of the Omaha Community Foundation and Nebraska Wesleyan University.

 D. Lynn Kelley, Vice President - Supply and Continuous Improvement

 Lynn Kelley was named vice president – Supply and Continuous Improvement in February 2014.
 Kelley joined Union Pacific in 2011 as vice president - Continuous Improvement.
 In her new role, she is responsible for purchasing, strategic sourcing, and the company's industrial engineering activities, as well as overseeing the Quality and Continuous Improvement activities of the company.
 She reports to the Chairman and CEO and is a member of the Executive Leadership Team.